vanchann/library_application/README.md

 Testing.

+Testing is not exhaustive nor complete at this time.

+Minimum required python version for testing is 3.3, due to unittest.mock module dependency.

 In order to run tests from testing module, system variable PYTHONPATH should be set to root (/path/to/library_application) directory of the application.